£50 - Qurbani / Cow Share

 Every able Muslim is obligated to tackle inequality by giving Zakat.
-Akhuwat Islamic microfinance can help you do it sustainably.
+Akhuwat can help you do it sustainably.

 ABOUT ZAKAT